Become familiar with Japan’s oldest novel, The Tale of Genji

 ・Adults ￥500 ・Children (6 - 15 years old) ￥250 ・As a group (over 30 persons) : Adult ￥400 | Children ￥200

 English, Chinese, Korean brochures are offered at the entrance.
-A staff who speaks English in the museum provides free audio guide in 4 languages.
+There are staff who speak English and free audio guides in 4 languages.

 |Information||Japanese, English, Chinese, and Korean|